Skip to main content

 Vertical Dissonance

 Federal, provincial/state, and municipal rules stack on top of each other.
-A single shipment may trigger 3+ layers of packaging regulation.
+A single shipment may trigger 3+ layers of packaging regulation within the same jurisdiction.

 Horizontal Dissonance